Marlborough Castle: History

 Radiocarbon dating of core samples in the early 2010s indicated that the Mound (or motte) dates from 2400 BC.
 This is close to the dates established for Silbury Hill.

 In 1067, William the Conqueror assumed control of the Marlborough area and set Roger, Bishop of Salisbury, to building a wooden motte-and-bailey castle, sited on the prehistoric mound.
-A castle at Marlborough is suggested by the imprisonment and death there of Ethelric, bishop of Selsey, in 1070.
-William established the neighbouring Savernake Forest as a favourite royal hunting ground, and Marlborough Castle became a royal residence: Henry I spent Easter at Marlborough in 1110, which strongly suggests that it was inhabitable.
-In 1110, Henry I observed Easter at Marlborough.
+Ethelric, bishop of Selsey, was imprisoned at Marlborough in 1070, and the Victoria County History of Wiltshire suggests that it may have been at a castle, though historian Richard Barber notes that the imprisonment could have been in another structure as there is no direct reference to the castle.
+William established the neighbouring Savernake Forest as a favourite royal hunting ground, and Marlborough Castle became a royal residence: Henry I spent Easter at Marlborough in 1110, that strongly suggests that it was inhabitable.

-During the Anarchy John FitzGilbert the marshal held Marlborough Castle for Stephen out of the fealty he owed him.
+During 'the Anarchy' John FitzGilbert the marshal held Marlborough Castle for Stephen out of the fealty he owed him.
+Stephen besieged the castle in July 1139, lifting it the following month before the defenders capitulated so that he could lead a campaign in another part of the country.
 In 1147 the 14-year-old future king Henry II marched into Wiltshire and seized Marlborough.
-He then stayed at the castle in 1149 while in talks with David I, King of Scotland about a potential northern alliance to attack Stephen's forces in Yorkshire.
+He then stayed at the castle in 1149 while in talks with David I of Scotland about a potential northern alliance to attack Stephen's forces in Yorkshire.
 Stone was later used to strengthen the castle, around 1175.

-In 1186 Richard I (Coeur de Lion) gave the castle to his younger brother John, who married Isabel of Gloucester at the castle on 29 August 1189.
+The earliest record of royal expenditure on the castle dates from 1175–1176 when £43 was spent of building materials to create accommodation for the king.
+Prince John married Isabel of Gloucester at the castle on 29 August 1189.
 John would spend some time in Marlborough, where he established a Treasury to support the Royal Mints that had been established by William I and William II.

+The castle became more important as an administrative centre during John's reign, and he visited the castle 51 times.
+During the First Barons' War, the castellan joined the rebels in their struggle against John.
+William Marshal besieged Marlborough Castle in 1217, by which point John was already dead, and captured it for the royalist cause.
+According to History of William the Marshall, William Marshal (the father of the William who besieged Marlborough) gave orders to demolish (slight) castles captured from the rebels.